 The Growth of Tier Two ERPs

 When the tier-one ERP projects run dry, the ERP vendors started to look for tier-two ERPs for growth.
-So in 2002, SAP acquired an ERP built by an Isreal company and re-branded it as SAP Business One.
+So in 2002, SAP acquired an Isreal company’s ERP and re-branded it as SAP Business One.
 In 2016, Oracle acquired a mid-market cloud ERP, NetSuite.

 Over the years, a company called Infor acquired many of the legacy mid-market ERPs to gain assess to their existing customer base.
 These include ERPs such as Symix SyteLine, QAD, MAPICS, JBA, Movex.
 These ERPs slowly faded due to limited R&D funding.

 Even non-ERP companies such as Microsoft started to acquire mid-tier ERPs.
 After the year 2000, Microsoft acquired Great Plain, Soloman, Navision, and Axapta.
 They were re-branded into Dynamics 365 group of business solutions.
-Microsoft enhanced them for better integration to their Microsoft 365/Office 365 products, Azure and other Microsoft stack of technologies.
+Microsoft enhanced them to better integrate to their Microsoft 365/Office 365 products, Azure, and other Microsoft stack of technologies.